Hemit99123/stocksavvy-frontend/README.md

 Ok now create a PR with the **same name as the issue** and once you are done with your contribution, simply merge the PR and close the issue :)

+The issues main function is to act as your source of documentation.
+All issues and work that you push into the branch should be commented in the issue.

 ### Happy Coding 🧑🏽‍💻